 “Play is the highest expression of human development in childhood, for it alone is the free expression of what is in a child’s soul.”

 Children are keen observers and explorers.
-Through their experiences of the world around them, they naturally develop intricate, multilayered perceptions of it.
-To complement and nurture these complex and rapidly growing abilities of children, the teaching process in the early years includes collaboration among children and the significant adults in their lives.
+To complement and nurture the rapidly growing abilities of children, the teaching process in the early years includes collaboration among children and the significant adults in their lives.
 It also includes guidance to enable our youngest learners to build on their natural capacities to question, observe and connect their understandings to construct new meaning.

 With a little help from her friends, a child enjoys a waterfall on a hot day.